Money Tree Not Growing? 8 Problems & Easy Fix!

 The money trees are humidity-loving plants.
 In their natural habitat, the money trees are used to getting a lot of humidity, which is a primary reason that causes the growth of the money tree.

-Money trees prefer humidity levels between 50 to 70%, and they can show a lot of growth when they get the ideal humidity level.
+Money trees prefer humidity levels between 50 and 70%, and they can show much growth when they get the ideal humidity level.
 However, if the humidity levels drop, the plant will have a hard time not having much growth.

 Solution